This secret method for making the Perfect Corn on the Cob comes straight from our Mom’s kitchen. It comes out sweet and crunchy every time.

 How To Make Perfect Corn on the Cob

-- Fill a large stockpot about halfway with cold water, add sugar and bring to a boil.
+- Fill a large stockpot about halfway with cold water, add milk and sugar and bring to a LOW simmer.
 Do not add salt.

-- Once water is boiling, add corn.
-Cover and boil for about 5 minutes.
+- Once water is at a low simmer, add corn.
+Cover and simmer for about 8-10 minutes.

-- Remove from water with tongs and serve with butter, salt and pepper.
+- Remove corn with tongs and serve with butter, salt and pepper (see tips above).